Planning Your Korean Ski Holiday?

 As an experienced skier who has lived in South Korea since 2007—and considers himself something of an expert on the subject—I’m often asked, “What is the best ski resort in South Korea?”

-For skiers based in the southern part of the country, Muju Deogyusan Resort in North Jeolla Province is a worthwhile option.
+For skiers based in the southern part of the country, Muju Deogyusan Resort in North Jeolla Province is another worthwhile option.
 It’s quieter and more remote, offering a unique experience compared to the larger, busier resorts further north.

 About Colorado Saram